 Course format and duration

-Please enrol using your Department of Health email and state your employee number and hospital where employed.
+Please enrol using your WA Health email and state your employee number and hospital where employed.

 - $1650.00 (includes GST) - Full Price for non-WA Health employees

 - $825.00 (includes GST) - WA Health employees